List of Bungo Stray Dogs characters: Motojirō Kajii

 Named after Motojirō Kajii.
 A 28-year-old member of the Port Mafia and an infamous serial bomber.
-His ability, Lemon Bomb (檸檬爆弾, Remonēdo), prevents him from being harmed by lemon-shaped bombs he makes himself.
-Extremely eccentric, easily excitable, and driven by the ambition to make scientific discoveries, he views the concept of death as his "greatest experiment," fascinated with it and calling it the "apex of science."
+His ability, Lemonade (檸檬爆弾, Remonēdo), prevents him from being harmed by lemon-shaped bombs he makes himself.
+Extremely eccentric, easily excitable, and driven by the ambition to make scientific discoveries, he views the concept of death as his "greatest experiment," fascinated with it and calling it the "apex of science".
+He also seems to be quite nihilistic, saying that joy and hope are just signals created by the brain, and that science is the thing closest to something true in the world, and that one only can understand the world by science.